shubha8196/HCDS-Professionalism-Reproducibility/README.md

 # data-512-homework_1

 This repository contains all the required materials for Homework 1 of DATA 512- Human Centered Data Science course (Autumn 2022) offered by the MSDS program at the University of Washington.
+The goal of this assignment is to construct, analyze, and publish a dataset of monthly article traffic for a select set of pages from English Wikipedia from January 1, 2015 through September 30, 2022

 ## DATA 512: HW1- Professionalism &amp; Reproducibility

+Review the chapters  "Assessing Reproducibility" and "The Basic Reproducible Workflow Template" from The Practice of Reproducible Researc